Urena lobata: Invasiveness

 The plant can invade areas of ecological disturbance as well as eroded places, crop plantations, and pastures.
 Caesarweed is considered an invasive species in the state of Florida, United States.
 There it grows as an annual in most areas except for in the southern region, where it may live perennially.
 In Florida, the plant has been reported to grow rapidly from 0.5 meter to 2 meter by the end of its first year of growth.
 The plant is not competitive in tall grasses or under canopies.

 The University of Florida's pest management procedures for handling this plant include prevention through treating before seeds form and maneuvering vehicles to avoid driving near Caesarweed, mulching and shading to prevent germination, and the use of chemical herbicides.

 Aguaxima in L'Encyclopédie

 In the 1751 reference work Encyclopédie (Vol. 1, p.
 191), Denis Diderot wrote an entry about the plant under Aguaxima, a common Portuguese name for it.
 The entry is notable not for its one-sentence description ("Aguaxima, a plant growing in Brazil and on the islands of South America."), but for Diderot's editorializing that follows it.
 Frustrated by the uselessness of such a poor article, he muses about what audience it could possibly serve.
-His conclusion is a succinct critique of the popular assumption that encyclopedias should be measured according to their breadth or comprehensiveness rather than quality.
+His conclusion is a critique of the popular assumption that encyclopedias should be measured according to their breadth or comprehensiveness rather than quality.